top of page

 Insights from Human Mast Cell Activation Syndrome (MCAS)

-In humans, MCAS involves overly reactive mast cells releasing excess histamine, causing diverse symptoms like itching, flushing, digestive problems, fatigue, and environmental sensitivities.
-Dogs aren't formally diagnosed with MCAS, but chronic allergy cases show similar patterns of heightened mast cell reactivity and poor regulation.
+In humans, Mast Cell Activation Syndrome (MCAS) involves overly reactive mast cells releasing excess histamine.
+This can cause a variety of symptoms, including itching, flushing, digestive problems, fatigue, and environmental sensitivities.
+While dogs aren’t formally diagnosed with MCAS, chronic allergy cases show similar patterns of heightened mast cell reactivity and poor regulation.

 This parallel underscores that mast cells aren’t the enemy—they become problematic when the body's overall balance shifts toward chronic inflammation.